hpcaitech/OPT-Benchmark/README.md

 # OPT-Benchmark

 This benchmark is to compare the performance of Colossal-AI and DeepSpeed in terms of its zero redundancy optimizer and offloading.
+The script is adapted from the Hugging Face [example](https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling).

 ## Run Benchmarking